The Advantages of Wood as a Building Material

 Wood Enhances Energy Efficiency

 Wood has a higher insulation rating than either steel or plastic as a result of its natural cellular structure.
 This means that homes and buildings require less energy to maintain heating and cooling, plus wood can help regulate humidity levels to a small degree.
-(See below on Moisture Content Measurement.)
+(See below on Optimizing Wood’s Use with MC Measurement.)
 One source suggests that a hardwood floor installed over a wood subfloor provides the same insulation value as a 22-inch concrete floor.
 (1)

 One of the biggest challenges of many building materials, including concrete, metal, and plastics, is that when they are discarded, they take an impossibly long time to decompose.
 When exposed to natural climate conditions, wood will break down much more quickly and actually replenish the soil in the process.